hackclub/multiverse/README.md

 In the next 8 weeks, **SuperLeaders** must **create a prototype**—a **YSWS, workshop, or club project**—and **test it in their own club** before arriving at the event.
 They will **gather feedback, refine their work, and document their process** in a project submission.

-What makes a good club project?
-Here are a few examples:
+What makes a good project?
+Here are some things that you could be inspired by:
-- link
-- link
-- link
+- Workshops: Hack Club's [Jams](https://jams.hackclub.com/), and especially jams like [WebOS](https://jams.hackclub.com/batch/webOS).
+- Club Projects: Unfortunately we don't have many examples (that's part of why we're doing this!), but we loved seeing Gus' [club fair project](https://hackclub.slack.com/archives/C01504DCLVD/p1734626984684319)!
+If you have any other examples, be sure to let us know!

 ### 🚀 **At Mission Control**